Last Updated: January 11, 2023

 Yet, despite all this, digital currencies are not considered legal tender in the country.

 The official currency in Canada is the Canadian dollar.
-This means that digital currencies aren’t managed or overseen by financial institutions.
+This means that financial institutions don’t manage or oversee digital currencies.

 Here’s the thing: